Elblinator/instanz-status-repo/plan.md

  ## Additional Thoughts:
  - messages not needed atm, delete if not needed
+ - dashboard not needed atm, delete if not needed

  # No to forget:
  - if real data is used use url in status.service.ts getData()